 To get to this beach you will need to either have a car or take the bus down the main road of the Hotel Zone.
 It is easier to reach with a car, and there is a parking lot but with limited spaces.

-Gay Saunas and cruising in Cancun
+Gay Saunas Cancun

 There was one small gay sauna in Cancun called Xmahan Nah Sauna which is now permanently closed.
+This was located downtown and had a sauna, dark room, private rooms, jacuzzi etc and was popular with locals.

 Gay Events Cancun